 Employees and supervisors often work collaboratively when planning to create a more personalized performance coaching experience.

-Although this form of coaching is usually done individually, it could include using other people within the company.
+Although this type of coaching is usually done individually, it could include using other people within the company.
 For example, if you would like to encourage leadership development, you could plan a meeting with a leader in your company.

 Performance coaches aim to take their students from competence to mastery.
-This is why often these coaches are called high-performance coaches.
+This is why these coaches are called high-performance coaches.
 It’s more than just getting the job done; it’s about being great at it.

 The Benefits of Performance Coaching

 Performance coaching gives clients a competitive edge and helps improve their performance by developing abilities.
-But that’s not all, The following are some of the other benefits of this coaching program.
+But that’s not all, the following are some of the other benefits of this coaching program.

 Performance coaching allows managers to better support their employees by providing resources to reach their goals.
 It also encourages communication between managers and employees with questions and concerns.

-Delivery is Flexible
+Delivery is flexible

-It’s Honest
+It’s honest

 A performance coach needs to give honest feedback and constructive criticism.
 Without guidance regarding how something is done wrong, how would employees know when they did something right?
-Critique is not meant to simply harm.
+Critique is not meant to harm.
 It’s good!

 Performance coaching creates environments where employees feel respected and needed.
 Even though the performance coach is likely a manager, they work alongside employees to further improve performance.